viamrobotics/docs/docs/manage/CLI.md

 To use an location API key to authenticate your CLI session, you must first create one:

 1. First, [authenticate](#authenticate) your CLI session.
-   If you don't already have a location API key created, authenticate using a personal access token or an alternative API key.
+   If you don't already have a location API key created, authenticate using a personal access token, an [organization API key](#create-an-organization-api-key), or a [robot API key](#create-a-robot-api-key).

 1. Then, run the following command to create a new location API key: